capy-language/capy/README.md

 ### Compiler Directives

-Capy uses compiler directives to do special operations that couldn't be achieved with regular functions.
+Capy uses compiler directives to do special operations that couldn't be achieved with code.

 `#import` and `#mod` are used to refer to other files in your program.
 Just like types, They are first-class values.
 `#import` refers to a source file, relative to the current file, whereas `#mod` refers to a specific module in the global modules directory.